cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 {{% /pageinfo %}}

-By default, we can help you schedule pentests with a start date at least two (2) business days after you select "Submit for Review".
+By default, we can help you schedule pentests with a start date at least two (2) business days after you select "Submit for Review."

 Normally, we complete our pentests in two (2) weeks.

 ![Pentester Planning](/gsg/PentestPlanning.png "Schedule your pentest.
 Start at least 2 business days from today.")

-On the Pentest Planning screen, you can also update the asset scope, and therefore the number of credits required for the test.
+On the Pentest Planning screen, you can also update the asset scope, and the number of credits required for the test.

 ## Additional Requests